 Article 52.
-Upon motion duly made and seconded and motion to amend by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to amend Article II, Section 2260 of the Zoning By-laws, by deleting the same and inserting the following:
+To see if the Town will vote to amend Article II, Section 2260 of the Zoning Bylaws, by deleting the same and inserting the following:

 2260.
 Accessory Apartments.

 2261.
 Purpose.
 For the purpose of enabling elderly (as defined by 55 years of age and older) and/or handicapped persons to provide small additional dwelling units to rent or reside in without adding to the number of buildings in the Town, or substantitially altering the appearance of the Town for the reason of (a) enabling elderly/handicapped owners of single family dwellings to share space and the burdens of home ownership or (b) providing an alternative housing option for elderly/handicapped persons.
 Accessory apartments shall not be allowed in a Townhouse Development pursuant to Section 3900.